aays/site_old/_posts/2017-08-01-simple-bash-cleanup-log.md

 rml projectdir/bigintermediatefile.txt
 ```

-Will add something like this to `cleanup.log`:
+Will automatically add something like this to `cleanup.log`:

 ```
 Tue Aug  1 12:09:01 EDT 2017